JamesMoriarty221/webimg/README.md

 1: Clone it using this code
 git clone https://github.com/JM-221/webimg.git

-2: go one level up in directory and make a virtualenvironment by this code virtualenv venv

-3: activate it by
-source venv/bin/activate

-4: go back to the webimg folder by cd webimg
+2: go back to the webimg folder by cd webimg

-5: install requirements
+3: install requirements
 pip install -r requirements.txt

-6: run the main.py
+4: run the main.py
 python main.py

-7: hold the ctrl and click on the provided link in the terminal
+5: hold the ctrl and click on the provided link in the terminal

-8: to exit the application press ctrl+c
+6: to exit the application press ctrl+c